Egypt - TylerTravelsTV -108.jpg

 egypt

 Egypt is a land of extremes.
 A land of ancient mysteries.
 It is a place in a constant state of transformation, and a place where the same timeless scenes have been playing out unaltered for thousands of years.
-It is home to chaotic & mesmerizing cities, to ancient temples, and to the Nile.
+It is home to chaotic and mesmerizing cities, to ancient temples, and to the Nile.
 There are few places in the world that captivate us with such an enduring fascination.
 The Egyptians left an indelible mark on the imagination of people across the world.
 Everyone knows the pyramids, but Egypt offers so much more.
 Egypt is an amalgam of its location.
 It is African, it is Mediterranean, it is Middle Eastern.
 But more than anything, it is, principally and unequivocally, Egyptian.

 Egypt Videos